rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 git submodule update --recursive
 # Optional: Build only the standalone deb packages without bothering with the live environment
 make deb
-# Build the amd64 ISO image, the i386 ISO image, and the deb files.
+# Build the amd64 ISO image based on Ubuntu 20.04 (Focal), and the deb files.
 # This should work on Ubuntu or Ubuntu-derived distributions, but is _not_ recommended
 # Debian or Debian-derived environments (see "EFI Secure Boot" section below).
 #
 # sudo privileges required for the chroot bind mount
-sudo make amd64 i386
+sudo make focal

 # Test the generated ISO image in a virtual machine. (see suggested workflow section below)
 sudo apt-get install virtualbox